Skip Navigation

 60,000 Individuals

-• We help children, veterans, seniors, the LGBTQIA+ community, people with disabilities, and those who are homeless.
+• We help children, veterans, seniors, and more.

-• Many of our clients face isolation due to limited literacy, living in rural and remote locations, and language barriers.
+• Many of our clients face isolation due to limited literacy and/or living in rural and remote locations.

 • Limited access to modern mass communication media (telephones, computers, and cable television) is common among our client community, and there is little or no public transportation in most of the rural areas we serve.